EmadHanif/spring-authorization-password-grant/README.md

 --form 'token="${your_access_token}"'
 ```

-## 🙏 Acknowledgement
+## Acknowledgement

-Huge shootout to the Spring Team for redefining standards & pioneering advancements within the Java Ecosystem.
+Special thanks to the Spring Team for redefining standards and pioneering advancements within the Java ecosystem.